Motorcycle Safety

 Attendance Policy

 Students must be on time and attend all class and riding sessions, pass a written exam and riding skills test in order to successfully complete the course.
-Upon successful completion, NMU will enter your completion information into the Secretary of State CARS site within 48 hours of class completion.
+Upon successful completion, NMU will enter your completion information into the Secretary of State CARS site within 48 business hours of class completion.
 Once this is complete you will receive an email with Course Completion information and how to get your endorsement.
 This completion certificate is valid for one year from the date of class completion.

 Class Requirements

 Students should sign in 15 minutes before the class starting time.
-Students arriving after the class starts will forfeit their slot in the class.
+Students arriving after the class starts will forfeit their spot in the class.
 Anyone arriving without an eCourse Completion Certificate or a signed Waiver of Liability will not be admitted to the class or refunded the $50 fee.
 Riders under 18 years of age must have the waiver signed by a parent or guardian.
 Protective clothing is required for range hours, only DOT or Snell approved helmets may be used.

 Dismissal or Incomplete

-During the weekend program, if a student doesn't show up or decides not to complete the class for any reason, they may withdraw but the $50 fee is non-refundable and non-transferable.
+During a program, if a student doesn't show up or decides not to complete the class for any reason, they may withdraw but the $50 fee is non-refundable and non-transferable.
 A student may be dismissed from the class if, in the judgment of the instructor, they present a personal hazard, or a hazard to other students or instructors.
 The instructor's decision is final, and the course fee is non-refundable.
 In order to participate in another session, you must register and pay for the new session.

 We are looking to hire several RiderCoaches (instructors).
 Locations are Houghton & Marquette.
 See the flyer for more details or click here: State of Michigan RiderCoach Information